JRRudy1/transient/README.md

 To bring this crate into your repository, either add `transient` to your `Cargo.toml`, or run `cargo add transient`.

-Using this crate starts by implementing the provided `Transient` trait for a type, which can be derived using the included `derive` or implemented by hand by simply defining two associated types.
+Using this crate starts by implementing the provided `Transient` trait for a type, which can be derived using the included `derive` macro or implemented by hand by simply defining two associated types.
 Implementing this trait manually is `unsafe` but straightforward and extensively documented, and once implemented it enables this crate's functionality to be used _safely_.